 - Sell merch.

 - When promoting your next show, include that there will be “shenanigans” involved.

-- If you’re a solo artist and perform alone, refer often to “your band”.
+- If you’re a solo artist and you usually perform alone, refer often to “your band”.
 It doesn’t matter if you don’t have one.
 You can always say that your band is ready to perform once you find a new bassist.